 Because they contain mature tissue, these cysts are almost always benign (noncancerous).
 Usually solitary, they expand slowly over many years due to the central accumulation of epithelial debris and glandular secretions.
 These cysts are not tender unless they rupture.

-Epidermoid tumors are similar in structure and origin to dermoids and the two are often grouped together.
-Epidermoids are lined with stratified squamous epithelium (skin) as dermoids are, but do not contain the additional skin appendages.
+Epidermoid tumors are similar in structure and origin to dermoid tumors and the two are often grouped together.
+Epidermoid tumors are lined with stratified squamous epithelium (skin) as dermoids are, but do not contain the additional skin appendages.
 Epidermoid cysts are less likely to rupture.

 Dermoid and epidermoid tumor symptoms are associated with the location of the tumor and the effect of its mass on adjacent tissues.
-The symptoms can include pain and vision problems.
+When dermoid and epidermoid tumors are found on the brain, the symptoms can include pain and vision problems.

-For cysts within the substance of the brain, the preferred surgical treatment at UPMC is Neuroendoport® surgery.
+For dermoid and epidermoid cysts within the substance of the brain, the preferred surgical treatment at UPMC is Neuroendoport® surgery.
 Neuroendoport surgery gives surgeons access to dermoid and epidermoid tumors through a dime-size channel.
-This minimally invasive approach offers benefits such as:
+This minimally invasive removal approach offers benefits such as: